elyby/docs/source/en/skins-system.rst

 Ready-made implementations
 ==========================

-Ready-made patch implementations and installation instructions can be found in the `download section of the main Ely.by website <http://ely.by/load>`_.
+Ready-made patch implementations and installation instructions can be found at the `download section of the main Ely.by website <http://ely.by/load>`_.